 What are RSEI Modeled Pounds?

-Only certain releases and transfers are modeled in RSEI (direct air and water releases, and transfers to publicly owned treatment works (POTWs) or to off-site incineration).
-Pounds for those releases and transfers are labeled “RSEI Modeled Pounds” in charts and tables to emphasize that the value may not match the total pounds listed in TRI for a facility or a geographic area.
+Only certain environmental releases and chemical transfers are modeled in RSEI (from stack and fugitive air emissions, discharges to receiving streams or waterbodies, transfers off site to publicly owned treatment works (POTW) facilities, and transfers off site to incineration) to produce risk-related RSEI Score results.
+Quantities of these waste management activities (in units of pounds) are labeled “RSEI Modeled Pounds” in charts and tables to emphasize that the value may not match the total waste management activity quantities pounds reported to TRI for a given chemical, facility, or a geographic area.

 Why are cancer and noncancer effects combined?

 The RSEI toxicity weighting methodology separately evaluates certain exposure routes (inhalation and ingestion) and classes of effects (cancer and noncancer).
 Although a given chemical can cause several types of toxic effects, the RSEI model generally assigns a chemical’s toxicity weight for the given exposure route based on the single most sensitive toxic effect.
 If the chemical exhibits both carcinogenic and noncarcinogenic effects, the higher of the associated cancer and noncancer toxicity weights is assigned as the final toxicity weight for the chemical for the given route for the hazard-based results RSEI Hazard and RSEI Modeled Hazard, RSEI Score, and for toxicity-weighted concentration.